sgotzler/ENGL-258/elements.md

 </p>

 <h2 id="content">Extended Play Sessions</h2>
-<p>In addition to our normal class meetings, we will be holding several “extended play sessions” throughout the term.
+<p>In addition to our normal class meetings, we will be holding several extended play sessions throughout the term.
 These will operate like screenings for a film course and will provide us with the space and time necessary to engage with long-form gameplay of select titles.
 These are mandatory events and will serve as out of class time towards your credit hours, the same way reading a novel outside of class for homework would.
 </p>